-By EDWARD B. FISKE Special to The New York Times
+By EDWARD B. FISKE

-FALLSBURG, N. Y., June 22 - Among Orthodox Jews he is known simply as "the Rav"-the rabbi's rabbi.
+FALLSBURG, N. Y., June 22-Among Orthodox Jews he is known simply as "the Rav"-the rabbi's rabbi.

-He holds no elective orfice and occupies no pulpit yet the breadth of his leating and the depth of his piety is such that his authority on matters of Jewish law is unchallenged.
+He holds no elective office and occupies no pulpit, yet the breadth of his learning and the depth of his piety is such that his authority on matters of Jewish law is unchallenged.
 Some say that only half a dozen scholars have shown such brilliance since Maimonides in the 13th century.

-His name is Rabbi Joseph B. Soloveitchik, pand this week his disciplet had another chance to ait at his feet in search of learning and inspiration.
+His name is Rabbi Joseph B. Soloveitchik, and this week his disciples had another chance to sit at his feet in search of learning and inspiration.

-As he does every year, the 69-year-old scholar addressed his fellow rabbis at the annual meeting of the Rabbinical Council of America, the largest of the country's Orthodox rabbinical organizations.
+As he does every year, the 69-year-old scholar dressed his fellow rabbis at the annual meeting of the Rabbinical Council of America, the largest of the country's Orthodox rabbinical organizations.

-He at with his feet crossed in them of a table bearing an open volume of the Talmuc, a few bulky reference works and a glass of milk.
+He sat with his feet crossed in front of a table bearing an open volume of the Talmud, a few bulky reference works and a glass of milk.

 He spoke in a relaxed, rather informal manner, waving his right hand in the air occasionally to emphasize points and asking frequent questions of members of his audience, many of whom had tape recorders at their side.
-"I'll take it home and play it for colleagues who weren't able to get here," raid Rabbi James Gordon of Oak Park, Mich "We'll go over and over rt, mybe three or four times."
+"I'll take it home and play able to get here," said Rabbi James Gordon of Oak Park, Mich.
+"We'll go over and over it, maybe three or four times."

-A genial man of average height with gray hair and a squared-off beard that falls about three inches below his chin, Rabbi Soloveitchik comes from a long line of distinguished Talmudic scholars on both sides of his family.
+A genial man of average height with gray hair and a squared-off beard that falls about three inches below his chin, Rabbi Soloveitchik comes from a long line of distinguished Talmudic scholars on both sides of his

 His grandfather, Haim Soloveitchik, was rabbi of Brest-Litovsk and brought about a revolution in the methods of Torah scholarship.
-His father, Moshe, was a great scholar at Yeshiva University in New York.
+His father, Moshe, was a great scholar at Yeshiva University in New York,